You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-Guitarist/composer Jamie Bonk's seventh and latest album is "Necessity" (released November 2012).
-On "Necessity", Jamie returns with his signature guitar work, but with a subtle twist -- on this album, he focuses on the electric guitar.
-The twelve all instrumental tracks on "Necessity" feature in addition to Jamie, Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
-Stylistically, this record creates a seamless blend of wide variety of genres and contains some of the most virtuosic guitar playing Jamie has recorded.
+Jamie’s seventh album was "Necessity" (released November 2012).
+On "Necessity", Jamie returned with his signature guitar work, but with a subtle twist — on this album, he focused on the electric guitar.
+The twelve all instrumental tracks on "Necessity" featured in addition to Jamie, Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
+Stylistically, this record created a seamless blend of wide variety of genres and contains some of the most virtuosic guitar playing Jamie had recorded.

 Jamie's sixth album was "Side B" (released June 2010).
 As the title suggests, "Side B" showed a different side to Jamie’s music making -- the focus on this record was electronic and orchestral textures.
 Jamie has had a long time love of electronic-based music (he started out on his brother's Roland Jupiter 4 back in the late '70s) and ended up studying electro-acoustic/computer music in school.